A sitemap is a file that lists all of the pages of a site to tell search engines about the structure of your website.

 Setup a Sitemap For Your Blog Posts

-A blog that is frequently updated can benefit from a sitemap.
+A blog that is frequently updated can benefit from a sitemap so that each post can be indexed easily by the search engines.

 Your Blog Sitemap by Yoast plugin

-You'll find your Yoast sitemap for your blog by going to: yourdomain.com/sitemap.xml
+You'll find your Yoast sitemap for your blog by going to: http://yourdomain.com/sitemap_index.xml

 Submit Your Sitemap Links to Search Engines